lmaisenbacher/logger2/README.md

 pipenv run python logger.py
 ```

-The file `run.bat` in the repository just contains this line for convenience.
+The file "run.bat" in the repository just contains this line for convenience.

 ### As a service/daemon under Linux

 The logger can be run as a system service, or daemon, in the background, also allowing it to be launched automatically after booting.

-First, create a new daemon configuration file, here named `logger-chiller.service` to read out the temperatures of a laser chiller, using
+First, create a new daemon configuration file, here named "logger-chiller.service" to read out the temperatures of a laser chiller, using

 ```
 sudo nano /etc/systemd/system/logger-chiller.service